Foster-Ellis/daar-webapp/README.md

 This repository contains the frontend and backend code for the document search app project for DAAR.

 The project report is found in REPORT.pdf.
+The project repository is found at https://github.com/Foster-Ellis/daar-webapp.

 ## Usage